Samuelpasaribu/Login-firebase-Authentication/README.md

-# create login with firebase web
+# Create Login With Firebase Web
 login system with javascript using firebase realtime database is very simple with access rights.
 <br>
 register and login page (from scratch) with authentication using javascript